Hamza417/Inure/README.md

 Inure's development was started as an independent learning project which later has become one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom UI APIs developed to be used only in this app with its own native theme engine, crash handler, image renderer and a beautiful animation framework.
-There's also an implementation for PC like mouse hover effects and click interactions for tablet and PC users.

 Along with it own UI perks, Inure also supports dynamic Material You colors with dedicated accent and theme color modes.